 Staff, pupils and parents are reminded that the school is under duties imposed by law and statutory guidance (including Keeping Children Safe in Education - KCSIE) to record or report incidents and concerns that arise or are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
 This is likely to include file notes on personnel or safeguarding files, and in some cases referrals to relevant authorities such as the LADO or police.
-For further information about this, please view the school's Safeguarding Policy.
+KCSIE also requires that, whenever a child leaves the School to join another, his/her child protection file is promptly provided to the new organisation.
+The School will retain a copy in accordance with its retention policy for material relating to safeguarding matters.
+For further information about this, please view the school's Child Protection (Safeguarding) Policy.

-The school will also record low level safeguarding concerns in order to monitor these in case they add up to a serious concern.
+The School will also record low level safeguarding concerns in order to monitor these in case they add up to a serious concern.

-Finally, in accordance with Data Protection Law, some of the school's processing activity is carried out on its behalf by third parties, such as IT systems, web developers or cloud storage providers.
+Finally, in accordance with Data Protection Law, some of the School's processing activity is carried out on its behalf by third parties, such as IT systems, web developers or cloud storage providers.
 This is always subject to contractual assurances that personal data will be kept securely and only in accordance with the school's specific directions.